The Ultimate Spain Bucket List (50 Top Experiences)

 This Roman Catholic cathedral located next to the Santa Cruz neighbourhood and the Alcazar palace complex is a true gem.

-Walking through the different parts of the cathedral is an experience as each place has a story behind it, and it’s from here that you can access its tower, La Giralda.
+Walking through the different parts of the cathedral is an experience, as each place has a story behind it.
+From here, you can access its tower, La Giralda.

 From La Giralda Tower, you’ll enjoy some of the best views of Seville’s city centre.